JongCleo/sitemap-detective/README.md

 https://sitemap-detective.herokuapp.com/

-Sitemap Detective is a microsaas app for lead filtering.
+Sitemap Detective is a tool for lead filtering.
 You give it a list of domains and keywords you want to look for in the domain's sitemap and on-page content.
 It gives a csv back indicating which domains matched your search criteria.

 For example, A VC firm interested in losing lots of money could provide a list of startup domains and search for "web3" or "blockchain".